matthew-scherf/Empirical-Non-Duality/README.md

 But the fundamental question is answered.
 You can take machine-verified metaphysics, implement it as neural architecture, train it with standard methods, and get systems that maintain philosophical commitments while achieving task objectives.
 The gap between formal theory and practical AI is bridged.
 The training curve shows it working.
 When inseparability goes from -0.017 to 0.693 over 15 epochs while accuracy goes from 50% to 100%, you're watching two things happen simultaneously: a network learning to classify, and a network learning to be non-dual.
 The formal axioms aren't constraints from outside the learning process, they're properties that emerge through it.
 This is what it looks like when philosophy becomes executable and execution validates philosophy.
-The numbers mean: it works.
+The numbers mean it works.
 The axioms hold.
 The theory compiles.
 Non-dual metaphysics runs as AI and maintains its structure while learning.
 That's the result.

 ---